Lake Garda family holidays: Continuing the Italian trip

 The park has a swimming pool and a toddler playground, a bar and a spacious car park.

-It is a 2-3 hour walk taking you to the small mediaeval village of Borghetto, located on the Mincio River flowing into Lake Garda.
-Tiny houses built right on the water, mills and bridges – all this makes Borghetto attractive for lovers of romance, and sweethearts.
+It is a 2-3 hour walk taking you to the small medieval village of Borghetto, located on the Mincio River flowing into Lake Garda.
+Tiny houses built right on the water, mills, and bridges – all this makes Borghetto attractive for lovers of romance, and sweethearts.
 Swans swim on one side of the bridge while a river rages on the other.
 Interestingly Borghetto is called a “village of mills” – almost every house has its own water wheel.
-It is impossible to get there by car, as you will have leave it at the entrance.
+It is impossible to get there by car, as you will have to leave it at the entrance.

 I also recommend that you dine in Borghetto and try a local onion soup alongside the freshest trout or eel.
 After lunch, take a walk along the ancient Ponte bridge, go through the fortress gate to the high dam built in 1393 by the order of Gian Galeazzo Visconti.
 The church of St. Mark the Evangelist, located in the centre of Borghetto, is also worth a visit with its two 14th century frescoes.

 How to finish your Italian trio the Lake Garda read in our next article.

 Photo by HelloMonaco